- BBachelors Available

 Cost of Attendance

 While housed near Cedar Point, America's Roller Coast, in Sandusky, Ohio, the RAAM program is a degree program of the BGSU Main Campus with Firelands College as its academic home.
 Tuition and fees are therefore based on Main Campus rates.
 Students have the flexibility to complete the general education requirements during the first two years at either the main or Huron campus.
-Please visit the Bursar’s website for information about tuition and fees for the RAAM program.
+Please visit the Bursar’s website for information about tuition and fees for the RAAM program, for both the in-person and online options.

 The business of FUN